MattWindsor91/baps3-spec/comms/internal/protocol.md

 However, in order to allow separation of protocol communications into the _words_ and _commands_ defined below, BAPS3 must give special meaning to certain characters.
 This is done according to four _quote modes_, specified below.

+__Note:__ In case of ambiguity, refer to the [POSIX shell][] quoting standards: we follow that style of quoting with the exception of disallowing variable and command interpolation (thus, backtick and dollar are not considered special).

 ### Unquoted mode